I’m no fan of Clarkson, May and Hammond – but this end of an era is still jarring

 You have to wonder, though, how the others will fare in Clarkson’s absence.
 They’re certainly keeping themselves busy – May has a series of travel documentaries and Hammond has a show where he restores old cars.
 But it feels a bit like Clarkson is the Gwen Stefani of the group, and the others are… well, the guys in No Doubt whose names you don’t know.

-Clarkson, meanwhile, has even more in the pipeline, having recently purchased a pub in the Cotswolds for £1 million, the renovation of which will be the subject of a brand new TV series.
-So not only will he had television content for years to come, but he’s also establishing new businesses which will make him boatloads of cash well into retirement.
-I guess it beats almost beats almost being murdered by an angry mob in Argentina, or chased out of Alabama by a separate, angrier mob – you know, if you’re not into that sort of thing.
+Clarkson, meanwhile, has even more in the pipeline, having recently purchased a pub in the Cotswolds for £1m, the renovation of which will be the subject of a brand new TV series.
+So not only will he have television content for years to come, but he’s also establishing new businesses which will make him boatloads of cash well into retirement.
+I guess it beats almost being murdered by an angry mob in Argentina, or chased out of Alabama by a separate, angrier mob – you know, if you’re not into that sort of thing.

 Join our commenting forum